openzipkin/brave/instrumentation/p6spy/README.md

 This will override the `remoteServiceName` set in `spy.properties`.

 The current tracing component is used at runtime.
 Until you have instantiated `brave.Tracing`, no traces will appear.

+### Filtering spans

+By default, all statements are recorded as client spans.
+You may wish to exclude statements like `set session` from tracing.
+This library reuses p6spy's log filtering for this purpose.
+Filtering options are picked up from `spy.properties`, so you can blacklist/whitelist what type of statements to record as spans.

+For configuration details please see p6spy's log filtering documentation.